+Each day in New York State, tens of thousands of people, disproportionately Black, brown and low-income. languish behind bars.
 Nearly 75% are Black and brown.
-After a half-century of racist and draconian sentencing laws, New York must pass the Eliminate Mandatory Minimums Act (S.6471/A.2036), Second Look Act (S.321/A.531), and Earned Time Act (S.774/A.1128, which would eliminate mandatory minimums, address excessive sentences, and create additional opportunities for people to be considered for release.
+After a half-century of racist and draconian sentencing laws, New York must pass the Marvin Mayfield Act (S.6471/A.2036), Second Look Act (S.321/A.531), and Earned Time Act (S.774/A.1128), which would eliminate mandatory minimums, address excessive sentences, and create additional opportunities for people to be considered for release.
 The PromPT Stability Act (S.3066/A.3750) grants the right to a hearing shortly after a temporary order of protection is issued in criminal court, seeking to reduce the harms of these orders when they are not warranted.
+By passing, Forensic Science Commission Overhaul (S.9672) we can reduce wrongful convictions by overhauling the forensic science commission to have more oversight by forensic scientists and remove it from DCJS to prevent wrongful convictions and increase scientific reliability and credibility.
 Given the clear brain science research on emerging adulthood, the legislature must also pass The Youth Justice & Opportunities Act (S.3426/A.4238), which would expand alternatives-to-incarceration and immediate record sealing for young people up to age 25 who are arrested and prosecuted as adults.
+We must also end the cruel and unjust practices of keeping people with mental health needs languishing for years and decades in confinement in abusive forensic facilities.
+The Freedom From Indefinite Forensic Detention Act would limit the extreme lengths of time that people are currently spending in indefinite forensic detention.